 A R T I S T S T A T E M E N T

-Selected engagement between the subject and viewer includes the power of intentional Silence of the subject.
-While Silence can imply fear in some respects, it is also an act of power, a form of activism.
+This exploration of the emotional body is performed from a singular [the artist = subject’s] perspective.
+Viewing of the work, however, suggests complex social power dynamics between subject and viewer.
+The viewer’s level of involvement with the work requires them to learn the rules of engagement and to what extent they choose to be involved.
 Power lies in the tenuous relationship of giving and receiving (or performing and watching).
 All in all, the viewer becomes an essential part of the work by either choosing to engage with or ignore the subject, thus making each subject-viewer interaction an examination of social politics.